 A potentiometer is one of the most commonly used variable resistors in electronic circuits.
-It is a three-terminal device that helps to alter the resistance and control the flow of current in a circuit.
-Out of the three terminals of the potentiometer; two terminals are fixed and one is variable.
-The variable terminal or the wiper can be a sliding contact or a rotating contact, which helps to form an adjustable voltage divider.
-A potentiometer is used to measure the emf of a cell.
-Emf or electromotive force is the maximum terminal potential difference across two points when the circuit is open-circuited and no current is being drawn out of it.
+It is a three-terminal device that helps alter the resistance and control the flow of current in a circuit.
+Out the three terminals of the potentiometer, two terminals are fixed and one is variable.
+The variable terminal or the wiper can be a sliding contact or a rotating contact that helps form an adjustable voltage divider.
+A potentiometer is used to measure the EMF of a cell.
+EMF or electromotive force is the maximum terminal potential difference across two points when the circuit is open-circuited and no current is being drawn out of it.
 A potentiometer can also determine the internal resistance of a cell.
 A potentiometer relies on the comparative method to determine the unknown voltage; therefore, it is highly precise.
-When a potentiometer is perfectly balanced, no current flows through it.
-Thereby, allowing it to work free from source resistance.
+When a potentiometer is perfectly balanced, no current flows through it, thereby allowing it to work free from source resistance.
 A potentiometer is a passive electronic component and is also known as a pot.

 Construction of a Potentiometer

 A potentiometer consists of a resistive element and a sliding contact.
 The sliding contact is known as the wiper and is used to vary the resistance offered by the potentiometer.
-The internal circuitry of a potentiometer comprises of a constantan or manganin wire and a metre rod.
+The internal circuitry of a potentiometer comprises of a constantan (a copper-nickel alloy) or manganin (an alloy of copper, manganese, and nickel) wire and a metre rod.
 One end of the wire is connected to a switch called a tapping key, which is further connected to a rheostat.
 A driving voltage source is connected between the rheostat and an ammeter.
 The voltage source is responsible to maintain a constant flow of current in the circuit, while the ammeter functions to monitor this value of the current.
-The second terminal of the ammeter is connected to the other end of the constantan or manganin wire.
-Thereby, completing the circuit of a potentiometer.
+The second terminal of the ammeter is connected to the other end of the constantan or manganin wire, thereby completing the circuit of a potentiometer.